ENCODE-DCC/hic-pipeline/docs/usage.md

 ## Introduction

 Here are some notes on running and using this pipeline.
 Using [Caper](https://github.com/ENCODE-DCC/caper) is the canonical, supported and official way to use ENCODE Uniform Processing Pipelines.
 The example below uses the command `caper run`, which is the simplest way to run a single pipeline.
 For running multiple pipelines in a production setting using `caper server` is recommended.
-To find details on setting up the server, refer to the [Caper documentation](https://github.com/ENCODE-DCC/caper/blob/master/DETAILS.md#usage).
+To find details on setting up the server, refer to the [Caper documentation](https://github.com/ENCODE-DCC/caper/blob/master/DETAILS.md#usage).\

+This repository contains several workflows.
+For details on them, please see the [reference](./reference.md#workflows)

 ## Installation